BioInsperobotics/BIPR/04-Implementation/rack-pinion.md

 ## Points of Attention for the selection of Rack and Pinion

 Keep the following in mind
-- Following the mechanical process of designing
-	- We
 - A pinion of about 20 or 23 teeth is mathematically optimum in terms of tangential force and system backlash.
 But there's no hard and fast rule that you need to consider 20 or 23 teeth always, it entirely depends with respect to your application.
 > A smaller pinion can transmit lower torques and has a higher wear.